 5.4.3.4 Measurement procedure

-The transmitter under test shall be unmodulated and the spectrum analyser adjusted to give a maximum indication with a frequency scan width of 500 kHz.
+The transmitter under test shall be set to transmit test signal 2 and the spectrum analyser adjusted to give a maximum indication with a frequency scan width of 500 kHz.

-The interfering test signal source shall be unmodulated and the frequency shall be within 10 MHz to 185 MHz above the frequency of the transmitter under test.
+The interfering test signal source shall be unmodulated (CW) and the frequency shall be within 10 MHz to 185 MHz above the frequency of the transmitter under test.

 The frequency shall be chosen in such a way that the intermodulation components to be measured do not coincide with other spurious components.